 - There will be a HUG Moment scheduled in staff meetings so teachers can share the effective ways volunteers are making a difference in their classrooms.

-- The HUG Coordinator will designate a time for volunteer training before parents/families begin volunteering.
+- The Volunteer Coordinator will designate a time for training before parents/families begin volunteering.